 Trusting and Importing the SMG User's Certificates

-If you have received an S/MIME signed or encrypted email from a GlobalCerts customer, here are the steps you need to perform on your computer to import their signing and encryption certificates:
+If you have received an S/MIME signed or encrypted email from a GlobalCerts customer, here are the steps you need to perform on your computer to trust and import their signing and encryption certificates:

-1) Locate the signed email in your inbox and open it.
+1) Locate a signed email from the contact in your inbox and click to open it.

 2) Click on the certificate warning icon on the right hand side of the header: